theraccoonbear/OHOL/README.md

-# One Hour, One Life: Dockerized
+# One Hour One Life: Dockerized

-This will let you easily bring up a container running the One Hour One Life game server.
+This will let you easily bring up a container running a One Hour One Life game server.

 ## Setup